Rosey Pool: 1950s and 1960s: expert in African-American poetry

 After the war, Pool established correspondence with such well-known African-American writers and poets as Countee Cullen, Langston Hughes, W. E. B. Du Bois, Naomi Madgett, Owen Dodson, Gordon Heath, and Robert Hayden.
-From her London home she became involved in the Black Arts Movement, both in Britain and the United States.
+From her London home, she became involved in the Black Arts Movement, both in Britain and the United States.

 Pool traveled to the United States as a Fulbright scholar and with UNCF funding (1959–1960), and was a guest lecturer at a number of colleges in the Deep South.
-In the United States she contributed to the emancipation of African Americans in the Civil Rights Movement by comparing anti-Jewish measures of the Nazis with the segregation of the American South.
-When Pool was a guest lecturer at Alabama A and M where she organized two writers' conferences, with Samuel W. Allen (Paul Vesey), Margaret Burroughs, Dudley Randall and Mari Evans.
+In the United States, she contributed to the emancipation of African Americans in the Civil Rights Movement by comparing anti-Jewish measures of the Nazis with the segregation of the American South.
+When Pool was a guest lecturer at Alabama A and M, she organized two writers' conferences, with Samuel W. Allen (Paul Vesey), Margaret Burroughs, Dudley Randall and Mari Evans.
 Ed Simpkins explained: "it was Rosey Pool's [book] Beyond the Blues that first brought us together (...)."
 An LP also entitled Beyond the Blues was produced in London by Argo in 1963, with featured readers including Brock Peters, Gordon Heath, Vinette Carroll, and Cleo Laine.

-In 1966 Pool was a jury member at the World Festival of Black Arts, held in Dakar, Senegal.
+In 1966, Pool was a jury member at the World Festival of Black Arts, held in Dakar, Senegal.
 The jury awarded prizes to the poet Robert Hayden and Nelson Mandela.
 On 30 April 30, 1965, Pool became a follower of the Baháʼí Faith.
 She was visible promoting the religion.